Ghost in the Shell: Stand Alone Complex: Novels

-Short Stories

-Two short prose stories were released in the Ghost in the Shell: Five New Short Stories prose anthology released in 2017.
-The first was called Shadow.Net written by Toh Enjoe which references the Puppeteer's actions from the Solid State Society film but could also conceivably be referring to the events in the manga.
-The second story (which appears as the third story in the collection) was called Soft and White by Kafka Asagiri which revolves around the Laughing Man's actions in the time period between Standalone Complex and 2nd GIG.

 Manga

 Two manga series based on Stand Alone Complex have been published by Kodansha.
 The first series, Ghost in the Shell: S.A.C. – Tachikomatic Days (攻殻機動隊S.A.C. タチコマなヒビ, Kōkaku Kidōtai S.A.C.
 Tachikoma na Hibi), is based on the associated Tachikomatic Days shorts.
-The manga was drawn by Mayasuki Yamamoto and was launched on 9 December 2009 in Monthly Young Magazine.
+The manga was written by Yoshiki Sakurai and illustrated by Mayasuki Yamamoto, and published in Monthly Young Magazine from 9 December 2009 to 9 October 2013 and finished on the Manga Box online platform in January 2014.
 Eight tankōbon volumes were released.

 The second manga series, sharing its name with the television series, was illustrated by Yu Kinutani and launched on 14 December 2009 in Weekly Young Magazine, and later transferred to Monthly Young Magazine on 14 April 2010.
 The manga is an adaptation of the first season of the anime series.
 Five tankōbon volumes were released.
 The first volume subtitled "Episode 1: Section9" was released on 6 April 2010 in Japan and on 24 May 2011 in North America.
 The second volume subtitiled "Episode 2: Testation" was released on 5 November 2010 in Japan and on 29 November 2011 in North America.
 The third volume subtitled "Episode 3: Idolater" was released on 5 August 2011 in Japan.
 The fourth volume subtitled "Episode 4: ¥€$" was released on 6 March 2012 in Japan.
 The fifth volume subtitled "Episode 5: Not Equal" was released on 6 March 2013 in Japan.